Azlan Shah of Perak: Early life and education

 Raja Azlan Shah began his education at the Government English School, Batu Gajah Sekolah Menengah Kebangsaan Sultan Yussuf.
 For his secondary education, he attended Malay College Kuala Kangsar.
 Afterwards, he went to the University of Nottingham to study law, earning a Bachelor of Law degree in 1953.
 While in school, Azlan Shah began his lifelong love for field hockey, playing for his school teams.
-He subsequently played for the Perak team.
+He subsequently played for the Perakian team.

 Legal career

 Raja Azlan Shah was admitted to the English Bar on 23 November 1954.
 He returned to Malaysia, becoming the Assistant State Secretary of Perak.
 He joined the Judicial and Legal Service of the Federation of Malaya and soon became the President of the Sessions Court.
 He continued to rise quickly through the legal ranks, serving as Federal Counsel and Deputy Public Prosecutor, Legal Adviser of the State of Pahang, Registrar of the High Court of Malaya, and Chief Registrar of the Federal Court of Malaysia.

 In 1965, Raja Azlan Shah, aged 37, became the youngest judge ever appointed to the High Court of Malaya.
 He was appointed to the Federal Court in 1973.
 In 1979, he was appointed Chief Justice of the High Court of Malaya.
-Finally, on 12 November 1982 he became the youngest ever Lord President of the Federal Court, the highest judicial post in Malaysia.
+On 12 November 1982 he became the youngest ever Lord President of the Federal Court, the highest judicial post in Malaysia.